 - In the same pan, roast dried red chilies till it is crisp.
 Take it out on the same plate.

-- Add 1 tsp oil and saute onion slices and curry leaves until lightly golden.
+- Add 1 teaspoon oil and saute onion slices and curry leaves until lightly golden.

 - Then add grated coconut to it and saute until coconut is light golden in color.
 Switch off the flame.